chef-boneyard/chef-rfc/new/cookbook_quality_metrics.md

 * *Implemented* - this metric has been implemented and is contributing to the scores shown on the Supermarket.
 * *Closed* - this metric has not been accepted or has been removed from the system.

+### Viewing Cookbook Scores

+The [Supermarket](https://supermarket.chef.io) will show a total score for each cookbook.

+Each cookbook listed on the Supermarket will have a tab or other view showing how it's score was generated.

 ## Copyright

 This work is in the public domain.
 In jurisdictions that do not allow for this,